 Chaperones on field trips must realize that they must follow teacher's requests.
 Chaperones are responsible for all students assigned to them, not only for their own child.
 Chaperones must meet the requirements set for school volunteers.
 Teachers request the appropriate number of chaperones according to the needs of the activity.
 For some field trips, teachers may only request a limited number of chaperones.
+Students may not take cellular phones on Field Trips.
 Parents must follow the teacher's request; however, they may choose not to allow their children to participate.
 Siblings are not to attend field trips.